tscanlin/developers.optimizely.com/src/content/ios/reference/index.md

 For additional information about any of the experimental approaches below, see the full [API Documentation](/ios/help/html/index.html).

-### Revenue
-The revenue goal allows you to [track revenue](/ios/help/html/Classes/Optimizely.html#//api/name/trackRevenue:) in your app.
-There are two steps to creating a custom goal.

-1. Add the tracking code to your app, you can add this tracking call by adding the code below:

-      ```objective-c
-      [Optimizely trackRevenue:(NSNumber *)];
-      ```

-      For example, if we wanted a goal for users that completed a purchase, and you could make the tracking call in your purchaseConfirmation method where `price` is the variable that holds the dollar amount that has been spent:

-      ```objective-c
-      - (void)purchaseConfirmation:(id)sender {
-          [Optimizely trackRevenue:price*100];
-          //The rest of your handler
-      }
-      ```

-2. To create an experiment that tracks revenue, click Goals -> Saved Goal -> Select "Total Revenue" from the drop-down.

 ### Track Event
 Custom goals allow you to track events other than taps and view changes.
 There are two steps to creating a custom goal.